paidiver/paidiverpy/docs/index.rst

 .. admonition:: Note

-  This package is still in active development, and frequent updates and changes are expected.
+  This package is still in active devment, and frequent updates and changes are expected.
 The API and features may evolve as we continue improving it.

   Comprehensive documentation is forthcoming.